DaveBenham/VenomModules/README.md

 The attenuverted CV is summed directly with the knob value, and the result is clamped to a value between 0 and 10 volts inclusive.

+Typically a Sustain stage is preceded by a Move stage, in which case the envelope will already be at the Sustain Level at the start of the stage.
+If not preceded by a Move, then the envelope instantly jumps to the Sustain Level at the start of the stage.

+If the first envelope stage is a Sustain at Level 0, and the envelope is retriggered, and Retrig From 0 is off, then Sustain preserves the voltage at the time of retrigger instead of jumping to 0.

 ### Sustain bottom controls: Drift knob, CV and attenuverter
 Specifies the rate at which the Sustain output will drift toward the target voltage of the next ungated stage.
 The knob ranges from 0 to 100 V/sec.
 The drift is always linear.
 If the target voltage is reached, then it will hold the target value throughout the rest of the Sustain stage.

 The attenuverted CV is scaled linearly and summed with the knob value to establish the effective drift value.
 Any drift value <= 0.01 V/sec is treated as 0 (no drift).

-### Gate output and LED indicator
+### GATE output and LED light
 The stage gate output is high at 10V for as long as the stage is active, otherwise it is 0V.

 The LED light above the port glows yellow when the stage is active.

 ### Automatic termination of envelopes
-Any active envelope will instantly be terminated and the envelope generator will return to an idle state if any of the following occur
+All active envelopes will instantly be terminated and the envelope generator will return to an idle state if any of the following occur
 - Any stage is reconfigured to perform a different Action
 - A stage expander is added or deleted
 - The order of stage expanders is shuffled, even if the shuffled stages are configured to have the same action